Urinary incontinence is a common problem that affects millions of people worldwide.

 Urge incontinence

 Your need to pee may be caused by a sudden change of position.
 It can even be caused by the sound of running water.
-You may also pee during sex, particularly when you reach orgasm.
+You may also pee during sex, for example when you reach orgasm.

-It often occurs as part of a group of symptoms called overactive bladder syndrome.
+It often happens as part of a group of symptoms called overactive bladder syndrome.
 This is where the bladder muscle is more active than usual.

 Overactive bladder syndrome can also mean you need to pee often.
 You may need to get up several times during the night to pee.